 As a result, the court declined to increase the imputed income in place for the mother while also declining to reduce the amount of income imputed to the father.

-Howie Johnson Barristers & Solicitors can assist you with child and spousal support orders
+Johnson Miller Family Lawyers can assist you with child and spousal support orders

-The experienced family law team at Howie Johnson Barristers & Solicitors has over 25 years of experience helping clients with all matters related to family law, including those related to child and spousal support orders.
+The experienced family law team at Johnson Miller Family Lawyers has over 25 years of experience helping clients with all matters related to family law, including those related to child and spousal support orders.
 Please contact us online or by phone at 519-973-1500 to book an initial consultation and see how we can assist you today.